It’s important for parents to know everything on how to clean baby toys effectively and efficiently.

 Some plush toys can go through the laundry, while others will need a different solution.

-For stuffed toys that don’t electronically produce sound, have no batteries, and have no holes and pores, you can clean them using a washing machine.
+For stuffed animals that don’t electronically produce sound, have no batteries, and have no holes and pores, you can clean them using a washing machine.

-If you only have to deal with your baby’s spit-ups or food spills on the toy, you can settle for using a mild soap solution and damp cloth instead.
+If you only have to deal with your baby’s spit-ups or food spills on plush toys/stuffed animals, you can settle for using a mild soap solution and damp cloth instead.
 You can also use a toothbrush to scrub the toy thoroughly.

 2. Baby Dolls